coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 At any time, the interpretation of a notation for a term is done within a *stack* of notation scopes and :term:`lonely notations <lonely notation>`.
-If a notation is defined in multiple scopes, Coq uses the interpretation from the most recently opened notation scope or declared lonely notation.
+If a notation is defined in multiple scopes, Rocq uses the interpretation from the most recently opened notation scope or declared lonely notation.

 Note that "stack" is a misleading name.
 Each scope or lonely notation can only appear in